 With the current online obsession with diets, health kicks and possessing the body of a model, it’s hard to know who’s advice to follow to actually eat healthily.
 Eating a large quantity of carbohydrates can leave you feeling sluggish, unsatisfied and craving more of the same.
 For increased energy focus on upping your protein intake, eating more fish for healthy omega-3 fatty acids and munching on fruit and veg to fill you up, as opposed to potatoes and pasta.

 Iron deficiency – for women especially

-Iron deficiency is an issue that , and can be exacerbated at certain points in the month.
-This can leave you feeling lightheaded and dizzy, constantly tired for no apparent reason, and to complete the tasks that everyone else is seemingly jumping at.
+Iron deficiency is an issue that effects a high proportion of women, and can be exacerbated at certain points in the month.
+This can leave you feeling lightheaded and dizzy, constantly tired for no apparent reason, and lacking the energy and motivation to complete the tasks that everyone else is seemingly jumping at.

 You can confirm iron deficiency through a simple blood test at your local GP’s, and supplementary iron tablets are available over the counter at chemists and in such shops as boots.
 A more serious version of iron deficiency is anaemia, which may require stronger prescription pills, and may mean you need to keep a closer eye on feelings of exhaustion.

 Stress and worry

 At the extreme end of the stress spectrum, severe mental anxiety can have physical implications which cant inhibit normal everyday life.
 Insomnia, the inability to focus on a specific task and a debilitating worry about the future are all symptoms of extreme stress and pressure at work.